qazz201/OOP-Patterns-in-Salesforce-APEX/src/classes/Creational Patterns/Builder/README.md

 }
 ```

-Plane - this is a class of some product
+Plane - this is a class of some product that should be constructed

 ```apex
 public with sharing class Plane {